-As a Scottish girl who spent the best part of a decade continuously getting lost in London, I made the bold decision to move back to my homeland – Edinburgh, to be precise—in February this year.
+As a Scottish girl who spent the best part of a decade continuously getting lost in London, I made the bold decision to move back to my homeland – Edinburgh, to be precise – last year.
 And while it's proved to be a positive move overall, there is one downside to residing in Scotland.
 It might sound cliché but, of course, I'm talking about the weather.

 WEAR A GILET UNDER YOUR COAT

-This is a trick I've taken north of the border courtesy of fellow WWW UK cold girl, Joy Montgomery: Take a sleeveless, down gilet (one that's in no way bulky) and layer it underneath your more directional outerwear.
+This is a trick I've taken north of the border courtesy of fellow WWW UK cold-girl, Joy Montgomery: Take a sleeveless feather down gilet (one that's in no way bulky) and layer it underneath your more directional outerwear.
 This will bestow you with blissful, extra heat without ruining the overall aesthetic of your outerwear.

 I stumbled on this cold-weather trick by accident.
-There was a pair of boots I'd had my eyes on for months, but when they eventually went on sale, the only pair in stock was a size up from my usual one.
-Alas, I ordered them anyway and, when I proceeded to complain that they were too big, my Grandma gave me a pair of sheepskin liners from a pair of her boots to offset the extra room inside.
+I'd had my eye on a pair of boots for months, but when they eventually went into the sale, the only pair in stock was a size up from the one I'd usually buy.
+I ordered them anyway and, when I proceeded to complain that they were too big, my Grandma gave me a pair of sheepskin liners from a pair of her boots to offset the extra room inside.
 And boy, were they toasty.
 Turns out that sheepskin insoles are a thing all their own, and now, I purposely buy by boots a size up to accommodate them.

 I've always loved opaque tights, but my mind was completely blown when I discovered that thermal tights exist.
-Cleverly made with fibres that keep you warm when it's cold and cool when it's hot, I wear thermal tights with everything—midi dresses, minidresses and under my jeans (if you've ever visited Scotland between December and March, you'll know this is essential).
+Cleverly made with fibres that keep you warm when it's cold and cool when it's hot, I wear thermal tights with everything—midi dresses, minidresses, and under my jeans (if you've ever visited Scotland between December and March, you'll consider this non-negotiable).